-Why did we do this?
-Because our home inspectors found the electrical system scans to be so useful in identifying hidden issues, that we decided it was ethically appropriate to automatically include this service.
+Because our home inspectors found the electrical system scans to be so useful in identifying hidden issues, that we decided it was ethically appropriate to automatically include this service for free.

-Sure, it takes a little longer, but these electrical scans finds things that would not otherwise be detectible through a normal home inspection.
+Sure, it takes us a little longer.
+But these electrical scans finds things that would not otherwise be found through a normal home inspection.

 Plus, the benefits to our customers are tremendous.
-So the business decision was an easy one because we are all about building long lasting relationships with our clients — one great home inspection at a time.
+So the business decision was an easy one.
+We are all about building long lasting relationships with our clients — one great home inspection at a time.

-What do most of the other home inspectors do?
-They plug in a cheap $15 GFCI Tester.
-But GFCI outlets can be improperly wired to fake a “correct” reading on these cheap GFCI testers.
-These GFCI testers fail to identity a “bootleg” ground, measure what the computer chip in the GFCI is doing, how fast the GFCI circuit interrupter responds, and if the GFCI responds within manufacturer’s specifications.
+What do the other home inspectors do?
+They plug in a cheap GFCI Tester.
+But GFCI outlets can be intentionally wired to fake a “correct” reading on the cheap testers.
+The cheap GFCI testers fail to identify “bootleg” grounds, measure what the computer chip in the GFCI is doing, how fast the GFCI circuit interrupter responds, or if the GFCI still responds within proper specifications.

 6) Impedance as effective resistance and opposition to alternative current